Easy Béarnaise sauce recipe, a French classic. Like the mother Hollandaise but with added herbs and no lemon, created

 How many times have you seen the French classic Béarnaise Sauce on a menu and thought it was perhaps too difficult to make?
-Well, let me show you how easy it is to whip up at home.
+Well, let me show you how easy it is to whip up the real McCoy at home.
 It also tastes 100 times better than the jarred stuff in supermarkets!

 Moreover, did you know that there’s at least another herb in it, apart from tarragon?
-Read on from the birthplace of the Sauce Béarnaise itself, in Saint-Germain-en-Laye, just outside Paris and discover the “simple Béarn-ecessities of life” (groan!).
+Read on from the birthplace of the Sauce Béarnaise itself in Saint-Germain-en-Laye, just outside Paris and discover the “simple Béarn-ecessities of life” (groan!).

 Difference Between Hollandaise and Béarnaise Sauce